 SECR stands for Streamlined Energy and Carbon Reporting.
 It is a carbon reporting scheme put out by Ofgem to ensure that businesses of a certain size are reporting their energy consumption and associated greenhouse gas emissions in their financial accounts.
 The SECR reporting legislation has been introduced to make carbon reporting more transparent as businesses work towards the government goals of net-zero carbon emissions.
 Organisations need to demonstrate their energy efficiency actions and display their emissions against an intensity metric.

-SECR has replaced the Carbon Reduction Commitment (CRC) scheme that ended on 31 March 2019.
-The CRC scheme required all qualifying organisations to report energy and carbon emissions in annual reports.
-The legislation has been introduced to make carbon reporting more transparent as businesses work towards the government goals of net zero carbon emissions.
+SECR replaced the Carbon Reduction Commitment (CRC) Energy Efficiency Scheme that was for a small percentage of large energy users and ended on 31 March 2019.
+The CRC scheme required all qualifying organisations to report energy and carbon emissions in their annual reports.

 SECR extends the requirements of existing carbon legislation such as Mandatory Carbon Reporting (MCR) regulations and is mandatory for all eligible organisations.

 Private sector organisations must meet the SECR legalisation if they meet the following criteria: